rapiz1/ss-pcap-visual/README.md

 ## How To Run

-1. Build and run `./pcap2ws your_network_interface_name`, which is the backend that captures traffic and pipes the data to the websocket.
+1. Build and run `pcap2ws`, which is the backend that captures traffic and pipes the data to the websocket.
-2. Run `yarn && yarn dev` in `pcap-visual`, which is the web front-end that visualizes the data.
+2. Build and run `pcap-visual`, which is the web front-end that visualizes the data.

+See their READMEs for more information.

 ## How It Works